What is adaptive reuse (and why is it important)?

 3. Optimised energy consumption

 It’s not just in the construction process that adaptive reuse is more sustainable than demolition and redevelopment.
-When repurposing a historic building, you also have the opportunity to optimise the structure with environmentally friendly heating, ventilation and air conditioning (HVAC) systems that make it more energy efficient and reduce running costs.
+When repurposing a historic building, you also have the opportunity to convert the building with environmentally friendly heating, ventilation and air conditioning (HVAC) systems that make it more energy efficient and reduce running costs.

 4. Helps combat urban sprawl